SumitAchaju/pokemon/README.md

 > **Note:**
 > Make sure docker is installed and initilized in your computer and you are in root directory of this project.

+Then the fastapi server is hosted in localhost:8000

 ## API Reference

 #### Load 100 pokemons data from https://pokeapi.co/